Jay Gatsby’s quotes show love’s power to motivate.

 He suggests that this is a result of the trauma he has experienced in his life, which has caused him to feel a deep loneliness.

-This quote speaks to the power of our pasts in shaping our present selves and the difficulty of finding true connections in a world that is often hostile and lonely.
+This quote speaks to the power of our pasts in shaping our present selves and the difficulty of finding true connections in a hostile and lonely world.

 14. “I was able to do the commissioner a favor once, and he sends me a Christmas card every year.”